Classical Ottoman architecture: Late 16th century

+Early 17th century

 The Sultan Ahmed I Mosque, also known as the Blue Mosque, was begun in 1609 and completed in 1617.
 It was designed by Sinan's apprentice, Mehmed Agha.
 The mosque's size, location, and decoration suggest it was intended to be a rival to the nearby Hagia Sophia.
 The larger complex includes a market, madrasa, and the Tomb of Ahmed I, while other structures have not survived.
 In the mosque's prayer hall the central dome is flanked by four semi-domes just like the Şehzade Mosque, with additional smaller semi-domes opening from each larger semi-dome.
 The four pillars supporting the central dome are massive and more imposing than in Sinan's mosques.
 The lower walls are lavishly decorated with Iznik tiles: historical archives record that over 20,000 tiles were purchased for the purpose.

 On the outside, Mehmed Agha opted to achieve a "softer" profile with the cascade of domes and the various curving elements, differing from the more dramatic juxtaposition of domes and vertical elements seen in earlier classical mosques by Sinan.
 It is also the only Ottoman mosque to have as many as six minarets.
 After the Sultan Ahmed I Mosque, no further great imperial mosques dedicated to a sultan were built in Istanbul until the mid-18th century.
 Mosques continued to be built and dedicated to other dynastic family members, but the tradition of sultans building their own monumental mosques lapsed.

 Some of the best examples of early 17th-century Ottoman architecture are the Revan Kiosk (1635) and Baghdad Kiosk (1639) in Topkapı Palace, built by Murad IV to commemorate his victories against the Safavids.
 Both are small pavilions raised on platforms overlooking the palace gardens.
 Both are harmoniously decorated on the inside and outside with predominantly blue and white tiles and richly-inlaid window shutters.